0

 1. Choose your spot

-A flat and level concrete base is the ideal garden shed foundation, but if you already have paving slabs or a decked area that you want to place your shed, that is also a great idea.
+A flat and level concrete base is the ideal garden shed foundation.
+If you already have paving slabs or a decked area that you want to place your shed, that is also a great idea.
 Alternatively, have designed an excellent foundation system to work well with our garden buildings: Premium RapidGrid.
 With any base, the most important thing is that it is flat, square and one hundred percent level.
 There is no need to add a run-off of any kind.

 Level Base